KiwiFunk/apollo/README.md

 - **Markdown Editor:** Edit Markdown files and create new ones directly from the webapp.

-- **Postgres Database:** Store data in a proper databse, as opposed to bundled markdown files.

 - **User System:** Expand with a simple Auth System.